The 10 Most Important Sales Metrics For Sales Enablement

 SalesHood - Sales Enablement Platform

-As sales enablement professionals, we need to have crystal clear clarity around what problems we are solving and what sales metrics are most important to our business.
+As sales enablement professionals, we need to have crystal clear clarity around what problems we are solving and what sales metrics are most important to sales enablement.
 Access to performance data and transparency around sales metrics helps in getting aligned with senior leaders.
 It stops us from doing busy work versus the work that really matters.
 It helps us be better enablers.
 It helps us run better sales enablement programs.

 Here are the top sales enablement metrics we need to understand and use in our sales enablement programs: